sergei-maertens/django-privates/docs/index.rst

 Welcome to Django Privates's documentation!
 ===========================================

+Simple private media integration for Django.

 |build-status| |linting| |coverage|

 |python-versions| |django-versions| |pypi-version|

-Django-privates makes it easy to work with login-protected FileFields, all the way through your application.
+Django supports file uploads for user-generated content out of the box, which is typically *public* - think of images, videos...

+However, often you want to expose files only to correctly authenticated users because they have a sensitive nature, for example invoice PDFs or tenant-specific documents.

+django-privates achieves the latter while being as convenient as Django's core ``FileField`` and derivatives.

 Features
 ========

-* Default private media storage, configurable via settings
+* Provides a default private media storage, configurable via settings
-* Model field using the default storage
+* Private model field variants for ``FileField`` and ``ImageField``
 * Easy admin integration
-* File serving through `sendfile`_ (supports nginx, apache, runserver,...)
+* Performant file serving through `sendfile`_ (supports nginx, apache, runserver,...)

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    quickstart
+   examples
+   reference

 Indices and tables